rmohnani/Obsidian-Vaults/General/Kanbans/General Kanban.md

 ## TODO

-- [ ] Transfer Data from my Mac to hardrive
 - [ ] Factory Reset My Mac
 - [ ] Write Since the Beginning
 - [ ] Write A thing that cannot be stopped